alexpolt/alexpolt.github.io/src/index-off.md

     Some guides on using move semantics and exception specifiers.

+>   There is not much from a human in any great success.

 >   Scores of NPCs are created and slayed every second.
 Kind of hints on the importance of death.